 There are a few easy ways.

-- One way is to purchase, and well all should have one, a must, garlic peeler, and start rolling the garlic until the outer thin shell is peeled off.
-Below link to my favorite, I have 2 just in case.
+- One way is to purchase, and well, all should have one, a must, garlic peeler, and start rolling the garlic until the outer thin shell is peeled off.
+Below is a link to my favorite.
+I have 2, just in case.

 - The third way, or the lazy way: buy peeled garlic.
 Although this may be the easiest way, sometimes the garlic has been sitting in the container and lost some of the fragrance.

-- To save time have your butcher cut up the chicken into 8 pieces.
+- To save time, have your butcher cut up the chicken into eight pieces.
 I found it so much easier too.